purescript/documentation/Home.md

 Welcome to the purescript wiki!
+This wiki is meant to be a collaborative effort, so please feel free to add/edit content where it is appropriate to do so.

 ## Basics